Hello.

 This was the 1980s: miners’ strikes, anti-nuclear marches, Maggie, Reagan and Gorbachev, political arguments around the kitchen table and a changing world that seemed full of hope and contradiction.

-At school, I often felt strange to the kids around me.
-I was the child who’d swallowed a dictionary, spending hours in Ponty library and our local VHS rental, immersing myself in the strange, fascinating worlds that books and films could conjure up.
+At school, I often felt different to the kids around me.
+I was the child who’d swallowed a dictionary, spending hours in Ponty library and our local VHS rental, immersing myself in the colourful, fascinating worlds that books and films could conjure up.

 Filmmaking ethos.